api-evangelist/akamai/README.md

 #### Properties

 ### Akamai Enterprise Application Access API
 Enterprise Application Access allows you to integrate data path protection, single sign-on, identity access, application security, and management visibility and control for enterprise applications.
 EAA delivers access to applications, not the entire network.
-With EAA, users dont access applications directlyinstead, apps are hidden from the Internet and public exposure by closing all inbound firewall ports while providing authenticated end-users with access to only their own special applications.
+With EAA, users dont access applications directlyinstead, apps are hidden from the Internet and public exposure by closing all inbound firewall ports while providing authenticated end-users with access to only their own special applications.

 **Human URL:** [https://techdocs.akamai.com/eaa-api/reference/api](https://techdocs.akamai.com/eaa-api/reference/api)